-Dr. W. F. Stutterheim is of the opinion that the form of those pillar bases seems a kind of melon which is also found in Chinese art.
-In India in the chaitya of Karli of the beginning of the first century A.D., there are also pillars supported by jar bases which according to Benyamin Rowland remind us of the form of a water jar of "loth" of a Brahman.
-Besides, also the wihara pillars of Nasik no. 10 which is from the second century A.D. are supported by jar shaped pillar bases.
-Though the pillars are made of rockstone, the way they are constructed reminds us of wooden structure.
+Dr W. F. Stutterheim believes that the form of those pillar bases seems a kind of melon which also found in Chinese art.
+In India in the chaitya of Karli of the beginning of the first century, there are also pillars supported by jar bases which according to Benjamin Rowland remind us of the form of a water jar of "loth" of a Brahman.
+Besides, also the wihara pillars of Nasik no. 10 which is from the second century are supported by jar shaped pillar bases.
+Though the pillars made of rock stone, the way they constructed reminds us of the wooden structure.

-Soko guru of Agung Demak, Demak (1479), soko guru of Sendang Duwur
+Soko guru: Agung Demak, Demak (1479), Sendang Duwur, Kanari, Banten (1596-1651)

-This comparison does not imply that the influence on the form of the pillar bases of Sendang Duwur have come from those parts.
+This comparison does not imply that the influence on the form of the pillar bases of Sendang Duwur has come from those parts.
 There is a too great distance in time between these monuments and Sendang Duwur.
-The round pillars of the mosque can be compared with the pillars of the same form of the mosque in Demak, the Great Mosque of Cirebon etc. But these round shafts were also found in mosque in Persia, Cordova, Egypt and other places.
+The round pillars of the mosque can compare with the pillars of the same form of the mosque in Demak, the Great Mosque of Cirebon, etc. But these round shafts were also found in mosques in Persia, Cordova, Egypt and other places.
 It is interesting to note that a pillar in the mosque is surrounded by a wooden fence, made by way of lathing.
-These wooden fences in such a way remind us of the window trellis or niches of Banteay Seriwhich was built at the time of Jayawarman V (968-1001 A.D.) and the central temple of Angkor Vat which was built at the time of Suryawarman II (1152-52 A.D.), making these elements a part of the Khmer art of Cambodia.
+These wooden fences in such a way remind us of the window trellis or niches of Banteay Seri which was built at the time of Jayawarman V (968-1001) and the central temple of Angkor Vat which was built at the time of Suryawarman II (1152-52), making these elements a part of the Khmer art of Cambodia.

 This kind of window trellis is still visible on the mosque of the Balinese of Angke, Jakarta, built around 1761.
 This kind of trellis was not yet known in the Hindu-Indonesian buildings.
 If they had existed, they surely would not have lasted long.
 This kind of fence could have come into being after there were close connections of Indonesia with other countries in Southeast Asia like Champa and Cambodia.

-The inner hall of the ancient mosque was divided in two parts, namely 1/3 for the women's part and 2/3 for the men's part.
+The inner hall of the ancient mosque divides into two parts, namely 1/3 for the women's part and 2/3 for the men's part.
 The part for the women is on the left side (south), while the part for the men is on the right side (north).
-The division between these two parts is made of matted bamboo and it has only the height of a man.
-In old mosques and those which were built following the old style, an additional building has been made on the southern side which has a door of its own.
+The division between these two parts is made of matted bamboo, and it has only the height of a man.
+In old mosques and those which built following the old style, an additional building has made on the southern side which has a door of its own.

-These extra rooms were used for the prayer meetings of the women called "pawadonan" or "pawestren" in Javanese.
+These extra rooms used for the prayer meetings of the women called "pawadonan" or "pawestren" in Javanese.
 This kind of extra room was known already centuries ago in the oldest Javanese mosques, particularly in Java, like in the small mosque of Panjunan, and the Great Mosque of Cirebon, the Giri mosque near Gresik, the Great Mosque and the mosque of Kanari in Banten, the mosque of Kuta Gede and of Imogiri.
-The mosque of Demak and Kudus had also the pawestren.
+The mosque of Demak and Kudus also had the pawestren.